Ecwid/ecwid-api-docs/includes/_store_profile.md

 ### Upload store logo

-Upload store logo displayed on Starter Site.
+Upload store logo displayed on Instant Site.
 The logo itself is to be placed in the request body.
 Maximum allowed file size is 20Mb.

 > Request example